Abdallah-Abdelazim/starwarswallpaper-android/README.md

 # Star Wars Wallpaper
-Star Wars Wallpaper Android mobile client.
+A wallpapers app for Star Wars fans!